The History of the Hasso Plattner Institute and its Founder

 Museum Barberini

 The traces of Plattner's commitment can also be found in art and culture.
-Visitors to the "Museum Barberini" in Potsdam's city center enter the reconstruction of a palace destroyed in the Second World War, which Plattner had rebuilt as a museum building.
+Visitors to the "Museum Barberini" in downtown Potsdam enter the reconstruction of a palace destroyed in World War II, which Plattner had rebuilt as a museum building.
 Former German Chancellor Angela Merkel and former Federal President Joachim Gauck are among the first of the many prominent guests since the opening on 20 January 2017.

-Since September 2020, the Museum Barberini has been permanently presenting the Hasso Plattner Collection with 114 masterpieces of Impressionism and Post-Impressionism, including 40 works by Claude Monet alone.
+Since September 2020, the Museum Barberini has been presenting the Hasso Plattner Collection, which is on permanent loan to the museum from the Hasso Plattner Foundation.
+With 115 masterpieces of Impressionism and Post-Impressionism, including 40 works by Claude Monet alone, Museum Barberini is one of the most important centers of Impressionist landscape painting worldwide.
 Based on the collection, the museum also shows up to three temporary exhibitions a year with important loans from international collections.
-The spectrum ranges from the Old Masters to contemporary art.
 The exhibitions are designed in cooperation with international museum partners and prepared through scientific conferences.

 Current Exhibition at Museum Barberini